jackphillips96/KDD_Project_COVID19/README.md

 https://ourworldindata.org/coronavirus-source-data

-In this project we first utilized data that was made available by European Center for Disease Prevention and Control (ECDC) that was made available to us by “our world in data”.
+We first utilized data that was made available by European Center for Disease Prevention and Control (ECDC) that was made available to us by “our world in data”.
 ECDC  collects and harmonizes data from around the world via national health agencies  which allows us to compare and contrast what is happening in different  countries.

 https://ourworldindata.org/grapher/stay-at-home-covid?time=2020-01-01..
 The Oxford Covid-19 Government Response Tracker (OxCGRT) collects systematic information on which governments have taken which measures, and when.
 This can help decision-makers and citizens understand governmental responses in a consistent way, aiding efforts to fight the pandemic.
 The OxCGRT systematically collects information on several different common policy responses governments have taken, records these policies on a scale to reflect the extent of government action, and aggregates these scores into a suite of policy indices.

 The COVID-19 (coronavirus) outbreak has prompted a wide range of responses from governments around the world.
 There is a pressing need for up-to-date policy information as these responses proliferate, and governments weigh decisions about the stringency of their policies against other concerns.
 The authors introduce the Oxford COVID-19 Government Response Tracker (OxCGRT), providing a systematic way to track the stringency of government responses to COVID-19 across countries and time.

-The stay at home measure has three levels.
+For our purposes we are using their stay at home measures recorded for each country to join to our main dataset.
+This measure has three levels.
 Below are  coded  response categories for stay at home policy:

 0 - No measures